erikc5000/island-time/docs/basics/dates-and-times.md

 )
 ```

 To capture an instant along with the local time, you have two options &mdash; [`OffsetDateTime`](../api/core/io.islandtime/-offset-date-time/index.md) and [`ZonedDateTime`](../api/core/io.islandtime/-zoned-date-time/index.md).
-Both store a date-time with an offset from UTC, however, `ZonedDateTime` is also aware of time zone rules, which is an important distinction.
+Both store a `DateTime` along with a `UtcOffset`, however, `ZonedDateTime` is also aware of time zone rules, which is an important distinction.

-### `UtcOffset` vs. `TimeZone`
+### `TimeZone` vs. `UtcOffset`

 In Island Time, a [`UtcOffset`](../api/core/io.islandtime/-utc-offset/index.md) is just a number of seconds that a local time must be adjusted forward or backward by to be equivalent to UTC.
 A [`TimeZone`](../api/core/io.islandtime/-time-zone/index.md) defines the rules used to determine the UTC offset.
 Time zones fall into two categories &mdash; region-based (`TimeZone.Region`) and fixed offset (`TimeZone.FixedOffset`).

 Region-based zones have identifiers, such as "America/New_York" or "Europe/London", that correspond to entries in the [IANA Time Zone Database](https://www.iana.org/time-zones).

 Fixed offset zones have a fixed UTC offset.
-While region-based zones are generally preferrable, a suitable one may not exist in all situations and sometimes you just want a fixed offset.
+While region-based zones are generally preferrable, a suitable one may not exist in all situations.

 ### `ZonedDateTime` vs. `OffsetDateTime`

-Most platforms nowadays draw their understanding of time zones from the [IANA Time Zone Database](https://www.iana.org/time-zones), but time zones and their rules change all the time and different systems might have different versions of the database or only a subset of it available.
-This makes persistance and serialization of `ZonedDateTime` troublesome since there's the possibility that when it gets read later, the zone can't be found or its rules have changed, thus altering the local date and time.
+While most platforms nowadays draw their understanding of time zones from the [IANA Time Zone Database](https://www.iana.org/time-zones), time zones and their rules change all the time and different systems might have different versions of the database or only a subset of it available.
+This makes persistance and serialization of `ZonedDateTime` troublesome since there's the possibility that when the stored data gets read later, the zone can't be found or its rules have changed, thus altering the local date and time.

 Using `OffsetDateTime` guarantees that you'll never get an exception due to an unavailable time zone and that the value you save will be the value that's read later, making it well-suited for this particular use case.
-More often than not though, you should use `ZonedDateTime` since it will handle daylight savings transitions correctly when doing any sort of calendar math, but you may want to consider converting to an `OffsetDateTime` when you persist or serialize your data.
+More often than not, you should use `ZonedDateTime` since it will handle daylight savings transitions correctly when doing any sort of calendar math, but you may want to consider converting to an `OffsetDateTime` when you persist or serialize your data.

 ```kotlin
 val date = Date(2020, Month.MARCH, 8)